Child and Adult ADHD

 Simplistically speaking, scientists once believed that ADHD is a disorder resulting from a delay in neurodevelopment of the child and as the child grows older, the brain matures and the symptoms of ADHD will stop.

-However, research has consistently showed that ADHD is a chronic illness and 6 in 10 children will continue to have symptoms of ADHD in adulthood.
+However, research has consistently showed that it is a chronic illness and 6 in 10 children will continue to have symptoms of attention deficit and poor concentration in adulthood.
 As the child matures, his or her symptoms may change.
 Symptoms of hyperactivity will decrease with maturity while symptoms of attention deficit often persist.

-If your spouse or partner has Adult ADD / Adult ADHD, you may notice the following symptoms:
+If your spouse or partner has this condition, you may notice the following symptoms:

 - Disorganization, forgetfulness